marcoromanelli-github/docs/jobs/scheduling-optimization.md

 ## Why Is My Job Not Running Yet?

 You can use the `squeue -j <jobid>` command to see the status and the reason why your job is not running.
 There are a number of possible reasons why your job could have a long queue time or could be prevented from ever running.
 The queue time could be impacted by the job's priority (see priority factors), the availability of high-demand or scare resources, or dependency constraints.
-It may also be possible that your job is asking for more resources than exists or has been allotted, in which case it will never even start.
+It is also possible that your job is asking for more resources than exists or has been allotted, in which case it will never even start.

-To help identity issues with your jobs or strategize your job submissions to optimize them for faster execution, you should understand how the scheduler works and the factors that are at play.
+To help identity issues with your job or strategize your job submissions to optimize them for faster execution, you should understand how the scheduler works and the factors that are at play.
 Key scheduling concepts to understand include **job priority**, priority factors such as **fairshare** and **QOS**, and **backfilling**.
 More advanced concepts include **reservations**, **oversubscription**, **preemption**, and **gang scheduling**.

-### 1. Scheduling Priority Factors
+### Scheduling Priority Factors

 If your job is sitting in the queue for a while, its priority could be lower than other jobs due to one or more factors such as high fairshare usage from previous jobs, a high number of in-demand resources being requested, or a long wall time being requested.
 This is because the Star cluster leverages Slurm's Backfill scheduler and Multifactor Priority plugin, which considers several factors in determining a job's priority, unlike simple First In, First Out (FIFO) scheduling.
 The backfill scheduler with the priority/multifactor plugin provide a more balanced and performant approach than FIFO.